user2745/user2745/README.md

 -->

 - ✔️ I'm somone that always sees a project to the end
-- 🔭 I’m currently working on projects under @PrototypeIoT
+- 🔭 I’m currently working on projects under @SportsToken
-- 🌱 I’m currently learning more about delivering IoT systems
+- 🌱 I’m currently learning more about bitcoin!
-- 🤔 I’m looking for help with mobile app development!
+- 🤔 I’m looking for help with bitcoin!
 - 📫 How to reach me: Linkedin.com/in/Kevin-Kamto
 - 💬 Ask me about the Internet of Things
 - ⚡ Fun fact: I am from not America!